Dxrk9999/Dxrk9999/README.md

 ## WHAT IM GONA POST 📩

-I mainly publish open source websites then some HWID spoofers and finally some FN tricks
+I mainly publish open source websites then some HWID spoofers and finally some FN Cheats

+# HERE MY NEW GAME 🕹️
 ```bash
 def main():
     answer = input("Did you use drugs? (yes/no): ")